Kwon Jae-chan: Murders

 In January 2003, Kwon bludgeoned a 69-year-old pawnshop owner to death in Michuhol-gu, Incheon.
 He then stole 320,000 won from the pawnshop, but was caught after attempting it into Japan.
 For the murder, he was sentenced to 15 years in prison.
 While imprisoned, he assaulted a fellow inmate.
-He was also diagnosed with raynaud syndrome and several mental illnesses, including depression.
+He was also diagnosed with Raynaud syndrome and several mental illnesses, including depression.

-After being released from prison in 2018, Kwon worked at a construction site, but he soon became involved with gambling and owned 90 million won in debt.
+After being released from prison in 2018, Kwon worked at a construction site, but he soon became involved with gambling and owed 90 million in debts.
 Because of this, Kwon planned to rob and murder another person to pay off his debt.
 At about 7 a.m. on December 4, 2021, Kwon assaulted a 59-year-old woman in the parking garage of a building in Michuhol-gu, Incheon.
 He then strangled the woman to death and hid her body in the trunk of a car.
 Kwon and an accomplice used the victim's credit card to withdraw 4.5 million won from an ATM.
 They also stole an additional 11 million won in jewelry.
 The following day, Kwon bludgeoned his accomplice – a middle-aged man – to death on a hill near Eulwangri Beach on Incheon's Yeongjong Island, and buried him nearby.